Starting as a student, Dylan became a co-founder. Now he’s mentoring the next generation of tech-leaders.

 Today, that same philosophy guides Updoc’s work and its culture.
 Autonomy, collaboration and experimentation are core values in the company, and Dylan sees strong alignment between those values and the mindset he observed among BIT Co-op students.

-Why Dylan is supporting the next wave of UTS tech talent
+Giving back to the next generation of tech talent

-Students who join Updoc take on real projects that have tangible impact.
-One recent intern developed an automated system to digitise medical test results arriving in multiple formats, from digital files to faxed documents, saving hours of manual work each week and helping patients receive care faster.
+One recent intern built an automated system to process medical test results across multiple formats, saving hours of manual work and helping patients access care faster.

-“That’s the kind of problem-solving students get to do,” Dylan says.
-“They’re not working on theoretical exercises; they’re building solutions that matter.”
+“That’s the kind of work students get to do,” Dylan says.
+“They’re solving real problems.”

-The company has been recognised as one of the country’s fastest-growing tech businesses, winning the Deloitte Tech Fast 50 award three consecutive years (2023–2025).
+The company has been recognised in the Deloitte Tech Fast 50 for three consecutive years (2023–2025), and Dylan has been named in Forbes Australia’s Top 30 Under 30.

 Start your IT Career with UTS